Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/branches.md

 034g3 "Adds payment endpoint to create payments"
 ```

-This merge doesn't effect the Git history of the `main` branch:
+This merge doesn't affect the Git history of the `main` branch:

 ```
 2pgs7 "Adjusts payment logic for calculating shipping cost"